programmer90000/driving/safety-and-your-vehicle.md

 - **Valid MOT** - required for vehicles over 3 years old
 - **Valid road tax** - must be displayed/registered correctly
 - **Driving licence** - must be appropriate for vehicle type

+---

+### What measures can you take to discourage a thief from stealing your vehicle?

+Etching the registration number on the windows

+This is because it makes the vehicle easy to identify.